-The City of Arcata’s Nuclear Free Zone Committee began the traditional ceremony 36 years ago to commemorate the U. S. atomic bombing of Hiroshima and Nagasaki in 1945 and to affirm our dedication as a community to the cause of peace.
-In recent years, the meaning of the ceremony has grown to include the original, ancient Japanese custom of floating lanterns to honor the memory of departed loved ones.
+This event is an opportunity to offer spiritual consolation for everyone affected by the pandemic, those we miss, departed loved ones, ancestors and all we hold dear.
+The City of Arcata’s Nuclear Free Zone Committee began this ceremony 39 years ago to commemorate the US atomic bombing of Hiroshima and Nagasaki in 1945 and to affirm our dedication as a community to the cause of peace, to bring awareness to the dangers of nuclear proliferation, and to advocate for environmental sustainability.